Biosensors require robust antifouling protection

-Category: Climate Hits: 2Some promising biosensors and medical devices work well within pristine laboratory environments but may stop working once exposed to real-world conditions.
+Category: Climate Hits: 6Some promising biosensors and medical devices work well within pristine laboratory environments but may stop working once exposed to real-world conditions.
 A thick layer of foulants will quickly cover biosensors, and there is no good way to revive them once they quit working.
 Essentially, a biosensor is only as good as its antifouling properties.
 Researchers review a variety of approaches developed to combat fouling.

 Read more https://www.sciencedaily.com/releases/2021/02/210202113822.htm